Skip to main content

 Mother and toddler daughter using toilet roll to make crafts

-To store your decorations, find a box that’s deep enough to hold them standing upright, and use some kitchen roll or tissue paper as padding, so they don’t rattle around.
+Find a box that’s deep enough to hold them standing upright and use some super-soft toilet paper as padding, so they don’t rattle around.
+Cushelle Quilted is our softest ever, and you deserve the best!

 Did you find this article helpful?Thanks for your feedback!